 Technology is improving at a faster rate than ever before, and kitchen appliances certainly haven’t been left out.
 From dishwashers that actually sanitize your dishes to refrigerators with door alarms, the kitchen is quickly becoming just as high-tech as your living room’s home theatre configuration.
 Not to be missed among these developments are the new induction cooktops available today.
+Some of the popular models in the market are the Frigidaire FPIC3095M, Ikea NUTID and the Whirlpool Gold GCI3061XB.

 Induction cooking technology is relatively new to the kitchen; revolutionizing stovetop cooking in much the same way coil electric cooktops revolutionized a world of gas-burning stoves.
 With an induction cooktop, you can boil water in the blink of an eye—often in less than two minutes—while still maintaining the subtlety needed for delicate cream sauces and melting chocolate.